Skip to navigation Skip to content

 Non-cash maintenance income assessment for Family Tax Benefit (FTB) 277-51100000

 This document outlines information for assessing the value of a non-cash benefit received as child support or spousal maintenance for Family Tax Benefit (FTB).
-It contains separate procedures on how to assess the value of some benefits.
+It has separate procedures on how to assess the value of some benefits.

 Non-cash benefit as maintenance income